ashalak/large_file_low_memory/README.md

 ## Run

-For run only tests: use "mvn clean test" in command line from project root directory.
+For run tests: use "mvn clean test" in command line from project root directory.
-For run program: use "mvn clean package exec:java" in command line from project root directory.
+For run program: use "mvn clean package exec:java -DskipTests=true" in command line from project root directory.

 ## Information